zhiyhucode/structured-random-phase-retrieval-2/README.md

 Citation
 --------

-If you are interested in citing the work, please cite our paper:
+If you find this work useful, please consider citing our paper:

 ```bibtex
 @article{hu2025structured,